Xophmeister/finkl/README.md

 ##### `applied_over`

-Implementation required: Return the functor created by appling the applicative functor over the specified input functor.
+Method implementation required: Return the functor created by appling the applicative functor over the specified input functor.
 Equivalent to Haskell's:

 ```haskell